LEAVING A TRACE IN THE SKI INDUSTRY

-Connecting gear and instruction with snow riders around the globe.
+Connecting gear and instruction with marginalized snow riders around the globe.

 BRINGING NEW VOICES TO THE SKI INDUSTRY

 In February 2020 we successfully delivered and distributed six pair of big free-ride skis to instructors and Berber youth at Oukaimeden ski village in Morocco.
-We are currently working to get 6th graders from the Warm Springs tribe a ski program at Ski Bowl Mount Hood, and the same thing for La Pine students at Mount Bachelor or Willamette Pass.
-We are also dialoguing with the Lummi Tribe in Washington to help gain support for their newly created ski and ride club.
+We are also donating Gore-Tex pants donated by Jackson HMR to the Lummi Tribe in Washington to help gain support for their newly created ski and ride club.
 These are initial examples of a vast range of possibilities.

-On a larger scale we need to persuade film-makers to give more back to the locales and people they sometimes seem to treat only as exotic props for their movies.
+On a larger scale we would love it if the film makers would leave their gear on the location thy film.
+Donation or such equipment can change lives. need to persuade film-makers to give more back to the locales and people they sometimes seem to treat only as exotic props for their movies.
 The same goes for manufacturers who like to have beautiful places in their photo shoots and are in positions to leave clothing, paychecks and good will behind.
-The professional golf tours of the world raise millions for charity every year at each of their event venues and have created a template that could be emulated by the FIS World Cup and XGames and similar snow sports tours.

 A BIT ABOUT US

-Founder and President Ashley "Uhu" Teren holds a master in education and is a Level III PSIA (Professional Ski Instructors of America) instructor.
+Founder and President Ashley "Uhu" Teren holds a Masters Degree in Education, USSA Coaches 100, and is a Level III PSIA (Professional Ski Instructors of America) instructor.
 She strives to ski and give back to lesser known snowy regions of the globe.
 Ashley grew up ski racing in Utah and finished her high school education in Islamabad, Pakistan.
-She spent her college and graduate school years in Hawaii where she became an accomplished spear-fisher woman and completely forgot about skiing.
-Upon her return to the US mainland, after a 15 year break from skiing, she wholeheartedly immersed herself in the industry by skiing year round, ski/summiting peaks in the summer, and honing her PSIA credentials in the winter.
+She spent her college and graduate school years in Hawaii where she became an accomplished spear-fisher and completely forgot about skiing.
+Upon her return to the US mainland, after a 15 year break from skiing, she wholeheartedly immersed herself in the industry by skiing every month of the year, ski/summiting peaks in the summer, and honing her PSIA and USSA credentials in the winter.
+Ashley now resides in Sunriver, Oregon; she splits her time teaching skiing at Mt Bachelor, Oregon and Jackson Hole, Wyoming .
 Using frequent flyer miles Ashley travels to shadowy corners of the globe to discover new cultures, new lines, and creative ways to give back to local communities.